gykkkkk-112/CommLab/README.md

 3. [Tutorials]("What's inside a Labubu Blindbox?")

-Gotta change this later dont have time nah nah nah
+Gotta change this later dont have time nah nah nah imma go and do my project